Psychology

 PSYC-100: Introduction to Psychology

-Credits 3.0
+Credits 3

 An introduction to the basic concepts, methods, theories and applications of psychology.
-Survey of the major areas of psychology such as the scientific method, biological basis of behavior, sensation, perception and consciousness, conditioning and learning, memory and cognition, motivation and emotions, personality and mental disorders.
+Survey of the major areas of psychology such as the scientific method, biological basis of behavior, sensation, perception and consciousness, conditioning and learning, memory and cognition, personality and mental disorders.
 This course meets a General Education Core Curriculum requirement.
 Fall, Spring.

 PSYC-221: Child and Adolescent Development

-Credits 3.0
+Credits 3

 Developmental transitions from infancy through adolescence.
 Emphasis on biological, psychological, and socio-cultural factors affecting change and stability across this age span.
 This course meets a General Education Core Curriculum requirement.
 Fall, Spring.